 More often than not, most people have an interesting procedure for self-sabotage.
 They may unconsciously want to experience more attention, more diversity, or simply to elude the responsibility of dealing with their own problems.
-In fact, they have (access to) more resources they would like to admit.
+In fact, they have (access to) more resources than they would like to admit.
 This is by no means an intention of wasting other people’s time.
-It just so happens often that, caught in the flow of things, we forget the main purpose.
+It just so happens often that, caught in the flow of things, we forget the primary purpose.

 I will give you my example.
 During the summer of 2011, I worked on 7 projects (see more details here).
-Of course, I haven’t finished any of them.
-In exchange, I seem to have been caught (this is just a figure of speech – actually, it’s all my fault) in a lot of small time-occupying activities, which won’t actually matter in 5 years, and which are only urgent stuff about which you forget after doing them – like mounting parquet, getting involved in other people’s issues (living other people’s lives while I’m borrowing mine to other people), being sick; I blogged on Debug Your Mind [en, blog] and Discerne [ro, blog], I met with a lot of people which shared me their business ideas – out of which none of them earned me any money, compiling and re-organizing my professional files, doing shopping, cleaning and re-arranging the house, fighting with some tough-headed people, etc.
+But, of course, I haven’t finished any of them.
+In exchange, I seem to have been caught (this is just a figure of speech – actually, it’s all my fault) in a lot of small time-occupying activities, which won’t actually matter in 5 years, and which are only urgent stuff about which you forget after doing them – like mounting parquet, getting involved in other people’s issues (living other people’s lives while I’m borrowing mine to other people), being sick; I blogged on Debug Your Mind [en, blog] and Discerne [ro, blog], I met with a lot of people who shared me their business ideas – out of which none of them earned me any money, compiling and re-organizing my professional files, doing shopping, cleaning and re-arranging the house, fighting with some tough-headed people, etc.

 So I adopted some strategies which I would like to share with you.

-Text Copyright © Marcus Victor Grant, 2011-present
+Text Copyright © Marcus Victor Grant 2011-present, all rights reserved.

-Graphic copyright © Diana Andreea Bădrăgan
+Graphic copyright © Diana Andreea Bădrăgan, all rights reserved.